 Makoto Tsujimoto Safety and security play pivotal roles in social development.
 TUS has, as a core of the fire safety engineering community both domestically and internationally, contributed to their advancement.
 In recent years, major cities in East Asia in particular have been undergoing marked development at a speed that no other Asian countries, including Japan, have ever experienced.
 We have a duty to mitigate this urgent situation sufficiently and, at the same time, to develop the innovative educational research system to prevent the occurrence of such fire accidents.
 Research ContentGoals Research on the safety technology to protect human life and property from fires, and research on the fire science to support it.
 Objectives To promote the development of fire science and fire safety engineering, as well as the training of young researchers and specialist professionals.
-Future Development Goals To establish an education and research center at the highest level of the world, to meet various social demands concerning fire safety, and to make a contribution to society. fire safety design, and the other is the development in "practice" through experimental research utilizing the full-scale experimental facilities.
-Upon these two pillars, the Center will further research and deepen our knowledge of how to control the potential fire risks (Fig. 2) that are increasing along with the emergence of new spatial configurations (high-rise or underground) and use of new materials (e.g. aluminum and plastics).
-These are inevitable changes brought about by modernization, industrialization and increased need of energy conservation.
-Specifically, in response to the drastic modernization in East Asia where appears to be utilizing new spatial configurations and materials, fire risk needs to be assessed in major cities, working together with researchers of each region, and utilizing research network and specific education system to be developed in order to establish effective measures for such risk.
-These activities will help society to control critical accidents from occurring in underground facilities or high-rise buildings.

-Once a fire accident occurs, by applying theory and utilizing the full-scale test facilities a highly reproducible analysis can be made, and then effective and specific measures can be taken to prevent a recurrence of similar fire accidents.
-In addition, the professional abilities of fire protection engineers (who put the safety measures into practice based on research findings) could be better defined and better standardized via education provided to firefighters.
-Graduate School of Global Fire Science and Technology The Master's Course in Fire Science & Technology at the Tokyo University of Science's Graduate School of Global Fire Science & Technology was established in April 2010 is the first postgraduate fire science course in Asia, and is aimed at those employed in the area of fire science and safety (such as the construction, firefighting, and nonlife insurance industries) as well as students from Japan and overseas who want to become fire prevention technicians and fire officers.
+Future Development Goals To establish an education and research center at the highest level of the world, to meet various social demands concerning fire safety, and to make a contribution to society. laboratories in the world meant solely for fire science.
+Built at Noda campus, it has a building area of 1,500 m2, and gross floor area of 1,900 m2, and a height of 20 m (Photo 1).
+Members of the Center constructed a basic plan and did the designing utilizing their wealth of experiences, so that the laboratory would enable us to promote world-leading researches on fire sciences.
+In March 2006, a large scale refractory furnace was added.
+Other large scale experimental facilities to be included in the laboratory are composite furnace, fireresistance assessment machines for outer wall materials, and combustion performance testing facilities, which are needed internationally, to contribute to the advancement of innovative researches. 📦 Graduate School of Global Fire Science and Technology The Master's Course in Fire Science & Technology at the Tokyo University of Science's Graduate School of Global Fire Science & Technology was established in April 2010 is the first postgraduate fire science course in Asia, and is aimed at those employed in the area of fire science and safety (such as the construction, firefighting, and nonlife insurance industries) as well as students from Japan and overseas who want to become fire prevention technicians and fire officers.
 The graduate school represents one aspect of the MEXTs Center of Excellence (COE) program, "Center for Education and Research on Advanced Fire Safety Science & Technology in East Asia", being promoted by the Center for Fire Science and Technology, and aims to establish Asia's first definitive fire science education facility.
 The school to familiarize students with basic theory in a practical setting uses the Fire Research Test Laboratory.
 In addition to the Master's Course, students also have the opportunity to continue their studies, such as Doctoral Course in Fire Science & Technology established in April 2012.

-Fire Research and Test Laboratory Fig. 1 Perspective of the Center for Fire Science and Technology
+Fig. 1 Perspective of the Center for Fire Science and Technology